jreese14/supermariobros/README.md

 Super Mario Bros is a well known video game that was created by Nintendo in 1985.
 This game is an android clone of Super Mario Bros with a Winter theme that I designed.
 This game began as a personal project to learn android programming and replicate the first Super Mario Bros video game.
 Although, instead of completely replicating the game, this became my redesigned version of Mario's world.
+The game is currently not completely finished but this is a working demo of the application.

 Check out the images below of the menu screen and the gameplay screen